 803E.
-Interlocutory application under Trans-Tasman Proceedings Act
+Interlocutory application under Trans-Tasman Proceedings Act r.
+803F Part 32 - Proceedings under particular statutes

 In any proceedings that have already commenced, a party to the proceeding may apply for an order under the Trans-Tasman Proceedings Act by filing -